judka-uriel/uriel-book/uriel_en.md

 highly than Yosef's.
 In any case, after passing these trials (*nisayon*), they drew closer to G‑d, ascending to a higher level of morality.

-Yet the modern Orthodoxes refuse to undergo such trials, and therefore have ceased in their spiritual development.
+Yet the contemporary Orthodoxes refuse to undergo such trials, and therefore have ceased in their spiritual development.
 Development occurs through trials that are like taking exams — after passing an exam in an educational institution a student advances to the next course, having acquired new knowledge and gained experience.
 So it is in life: first trials are sent, and when one passes